kcuzner/midi-fader/firmware/bootloader/README.md

 ## Program Format

-This bootloader lives in the first 8KB of program flash.
-Programs to be loaded through this bootloader must have their sections located in the following
+This bootloader lives in the first 8KB of program flash and reserves the first 256 bytes of RAM.
+Programs to be loaded through this bootloader must have their sections located in the following format:
-format:

 ```
 Flash:
 0x08002000: User program (.text, .rodata, etc)

+RAM:
+0x20000100: User data until the end of memory

 Information block:
 All sections may be used by the program